lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/faq.md

 Most component types, including those defined using `@compdef`, contain a `_geometry` field that allows them to store their geometry so that it is only generated once.
 It is not marked as dirty or automatically regenerated when geometry methods change.
-Currently, to regenerate the geometry, you have to instantiate a new component.
+Currently, to regenerate the geometry, you have to empty the geometry or instantiate a new component.
+(For composite components, there are also similar fields for their graph, schematic, and hooks.)